-What the heck is Child Nutrition Reauthorization, anyway?
+What is Child Nutrition Reauthorization, anyway?

-The CNR process generally occurs every five years, although the last time Congress reauthorized the programs was in 2010 when it passed the Healthy, Hunger-Free Kids Act.
-Congress started the process in the 2015-2016 session, but it never crossed the finish line, in part due to policy differences between the House and Senate versions of the bill.
-However, unlike some other policies, such as the farm bill, the child nutrition programs continue to operate as normal, even without a reauthorization.
+The CNR process generally occurs every five years.
+The last time Congress reauthorized these programs was in 2010, when it passed the Healthy, Hunger-Free Kids Act.
+Congress started the process in the 2015-2016 session, but it never crossed the finish line, partly due to policy differences between the House and Senate versions of the bill.
+But unlike some other policies, such as the farm bill, child nutrition programs continue to operate normally even without reauthorization.

 Got it.
 So why should I care about this?

 Every day, 30 million kids eat a school lunch.
-And in FY17, the federal government invested almost $18 billion in school food.
-CNR is an opportunity to make positive changes to programs that can help make sure more kids, schools, and communities are able to access —and enjoy—healthy and nourishing fresh foods and can push some of those investments in a healthier direction.
+And in the 2017 fiscal year, the federal government invested almost $18 billion in school food.
+CNR is an opportunity to help make sure more kids, schools, and communities can access healthy, nourishing, and delicious fresh foods, and to make positive changes that push some of the government’s investments in a healthier direction.